open-telemetry/opentelemetry.io/content/en/docs/instrumentation/other/_index.md

 will find in our documentation.
 OpenTelemetry is designed in a way that it is possible to implement it in every language you like.

-For some languages inofficial implementations exist, you can find them in the [registry](/registry).
+For some languages unofficial implementations exist, you can find them in the [registry](/registry).
 If you know about an implementation not listed there, please [add it to the registry][].